Jaynil1611/Meme-app/README.md

 ## Live Demo

+View the recorded video of the application here 👉 [meme-app](https://youtu.be/Jy9TqDegyFI)

 View the live demo of the application here 👉 [meme-stream](https://meme-app.jaynil1611.vercel.app/)

 Backend is hosted on Heroku app 👉 [heroku-backend](https://xmeme-0.herokuapp.com/memes)